calebmer/router/README.md

   // the request will stall if this is not called next()

-  // note: you should NOT call `next` if you have begun writing to the response })
+  // note: be careful calling `next` if you have begun writing to the response })
 ```